EricZinda/docsproto/devhowto/devhowtoFinishingErrors.md

 # Prints:
 No, that isn't correct: There isn't pronoun pron in the system
 ~~~
-Obviously this isn't the right answer.
+The error shown from `Example13()` is obviously not the right answer.

 First, for "proposition failures", we can quit saying "No, that isn't correct:".
 Just saying the error should be enough.

 Second, our simple approach of just including the quantifier worked for quantifiers like "a", "the", "some", but not for special "abstract" quantifiers like `pronoun_q` or `which_q`.
-Abstract quantifiers don't start with an "_" and the `ParsePredicationName()` function already detects this and sets "Surface" (meaning "is this represented on the surface, i.e. the original text) to `True` or `False`.
+Abstract quantifiers are predications which don't actually appear in the phrase but were needed by the MRS. They don't start with an "_" and the `ParsePredicationName()` function already detects this and sets "Surface" (meaning "in the original text") to `True` or `False`.
 So, those are easy enough to detect and ignore:
 ~~~
 # See if this predication in any way contributes words to
 # the variable specified.
 Put whatever it contributes in nlg_data